International Programmes 2025/2026

 Excellent library

-The Göttingen State and University Library (SUB Göttingen) maintains a top position among German academic libraries, with a holding of over nine million books, journals and other media and offering a broad range of services for study and research.
-The library plays a leading role in a large number of national and international projects involving the optimisation of literature and information provision as well as the establishment and development of digital research and information infrastructures.
+The Göttingen State and University Library (SUB Göttingen) is one of Germany’s leading academic libraries, with holdings of over nine million books, journals, and other media.
+It offers a wide range of services to support study and research and plays a key role in numerous national and international projects focused on enhancing access to information and developing digital research infrastructures.

 Alumni worldwide